CRG180/combat-salvo/README.md

 # O is an j X i  matrix
 # This matrix describes how many shot each "B" unit type (B1, B2 ..) fires at each "A" unit type
 #             B1  B2 B3 B4
-(O <-matrix(c( 2, 0,  1, 0,  #A1  So, Type B1 fires 2 rnds at Type A1 and Type B3 fires 1 rnd at A1
+(O <-matrix(c( 2, 0,  1, 0,  #A1  So, Type B1 fires 2 rnds at type A1 and type B3 fires 1 rnd at A1
-               0, .8, 0, 0,  #A2  So, Type A2 fires a degraded shot at Type B2 Maybe due to bad scouting..
+               0, .8, 0, 0,  #A2  So, Type A2 fires a degraded shot at type B2 Maybe due to bad scouting..
                0,  0, 0, 2  #A3   You get the point
               ),
             nrow = 3, byrow = T))